motdotla/writings/articles/visage-grid.md

 npm install
 ```

-Package.json sets up your app's dependencies and nom install installed them.
+Package.json sets up your app's dependencies and `npm install` installs them.
 It's similar to pip in Python or rubygems/bundler in Ruby.

-You can see that we are using hapi.
+You can see that we are using [hapi](http://hapijs.com).
 Hapi is currently my favorite nodejs framework for building APIs.

 Next, let's write the code that will save the emails to a database.
 I've chosen redis as the database to power this small app.

-(If you haven't installed Redis, I recommend this tutorial: https://www.digitalocean.com/community/articles/how-to-install-and-use-redis)
+(If you haven't installed Redis, I recommend this tutorial on [how to install and use redis](https://www.digitalocean.com/community/articles/how-to-install-and-use-redis) from [digital ocean.)

 ```bash
 touch app.js